alex-campulungeanu/preparatorul/README.md

 ```

 ##  TODO
+- [ ] increment version only when merging to dev
-- [] automatic version update when push to master (npm --no-git-tag-version version minor, patch etc) / check from the last push if version was changed
+- [X] automatic version update when push to master (npm --no-git-tag-version version minor, patch etc) / check from the last push if version was changed